How To Use Myers-Briggs In Team Building Activities For Optimal Results

 5 Tips for Using MBTI in Team Building

-In the team building world, the best use of psychometric are put on a pedestal, praised for their ability to new opportunities into team development initiatives.
+In the team-building world, the best use of psychometrics is praised for its ability to uncover new opportunities in team development initiatives.

-When incorporated into your team-building efforts, these tried and tested products will also speed up team development.
+These tried and tested products will also speed up team development when incorporated into your team-building efforts.

 Here are five basic tips for using MBTI in team-building: